Trade services, Directory Services

 Our work on this project

 It was important to establish research zones and very early on in the process, refine the scope of the research, especially with Hipages having over 80,000 tradie members.
-The areas of focus how tradies market their business, manage leads, quote, invoice and receive payment from customers, and then correlate this with business demographic data such as size, trade category and location.

 Our research took us to inner city locations, suburban business premises as well as coastal business of various sizes.
 Riding along with tradies and observing as they responded to leads and quoted for jobs, yielded quite interesting (and sometimes surprising!) observations and data.